tjamescouch/org/README.md

 - 🧪 **Deterministic runs**: all stdout/stderr, artifacts, and a git patch are saved under `.org/runs/<id>` for inspection or CI upload.
-- 🛡️ **Optional containerized sandbox**: run steps inside a Podman container with no network by default. :contentReference
+- 🛡️ **Optional containerized sandbox**: run steps inside a Podman container with no network by default.

 > This is a developer productivity tool, not a security boundary.
 See
 > [SECURITY.md](SECURITY.md) for hardening guidance.